remotion-dev/remotion/packages/docs/success-stories/2023-10-29-Shortvid-with-devfest-nantes.md

 ---
 slug: shortvid-video-conf
 title: Generating conference event assets with Remotion
-image: /img/yarx-image.png
 ---

 import {MuxVideo} from '../src/components/MuxVideo';

-[Shortvid.io](https://shortvid.io) is an open source project that expose a set of remotion customisable composition for event communication assets under MIT license.
+[Shortvid.io](https://shortvid.io) is an open source project that expose a set of Remotion customisable composition for event communication assets under MIT license.

-<MuxVideo muxId="hQodJfIe701qG8AAiaLttVl8SVxo9W012fXHJPIsdVFIg" style={{
-width: '100%'
-}} controls muted autoPlay poster="/img/yarx-image.png"/>

 We are talking to Antoine Caron and Mickael Alves about how they are using Remotion to generate video content to let them communicate about there meetup events.

 **Hi!
 Tell us about Shortvid, how does this project start and why?**

-- Authors were remotion users and contributors
+- Authors were Remotion users and contributors
 - At first, it was just a project for the LyonJS meetup
 - We are often speaking at conferences and sometime about Remotion
 - Maybe those videos template could be useful for other conferences event